Words by David Evans.

 welcome return in his phenomenal Escort turbo and he had a safe second,

 ahead of Ben O’Brien’s amazing V8 BMW.
-I watched David Francis
+I watched David Franciss

 laid back driving style was mesmerising as he came out of Fisherman’s